 The United States has a productive trade arrangement with the FSM under the Amended Compact.
 The FSM uses the U.S. dollar.
 In 2020, the United States exported $57.8 million in goods to the FSM and imported $2.8 million in goods from the FSM.

 The FSM is one of 16 Pacific Island countries which is part of the South Pacific Tuna Treaty with the United States.
 The treaty allows for U.S. purse seine vessels to fish in the exclusive economic zones of the Pacific Island countries party to the treaty.
 The treaty is viewed as a model of international and fishery cooperation and has helped establish fisheries observer and data reporting requirements, as well as monitoring, control, and surveillance standards for the region’s fisheries, all of which are vital to deterring illegal, unreported, and unregulated fishing.

 FSM’s Membership in International and Regional Organizations

-FSM is a full member of the Pacific Islands Forum, the Pacific Regional Environment Programme (SPREP), and the Pacific Community (SPC).
+FSM is a member of the Pacific Islands Forum, the Pacific Regional Environment Programme (SPREP) and the Pacific Community (SPC).
 The FSM also is a member of the Western and Central Pacific Fisheries Commission (WCPFC), the headquarters of which are located in the FSM.
 In addition, the FSM is one of the eight signatories of the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest that collectively harvests approximately 55 percent of the western and central Pacific tuna supply – a globally significant fishery that provides 30 percent of the world’s tuna supply.

 Micronesia maintains an embassy in the United States at 1725 N Street NW, Washington, DC 20036; tel: 202-223-4383.
 The FSM Ambassador to the United States is Akillino Susaia.